astral-sh/ty/README.md

 ### Third-party modules

-Third-party modules are modules that are external to your project and aren't part of the Python standard library.
-Most commonly, they're installed using a package manager like uv or pip.
+Third-party modules are external Python packages that are not part of the standard library or your own project’s code.
+These are typically installed using a package manager like uv or pip and include libraries such as `requests`, `numpy`, or `django`.

-- `VIRTUAL_ENV`
+ty searches third-party modules in your project's virtual environment.
+By default, it looks for a virtual environment in a `.venv` folder located at the project root.
+If the `VIRTUAL_ENV` environment variable is set, ty will use the path specified there instead.
+If your project uses a different location for your virtual environment, specify the location by setting the [`environment.python`](https://github.com/astral-sh/ty/blob/main/docs/configuration.md#python) configuration or [`--python`](https://github.com/astral-sh/ty/blob/main/docs/cli.md#ty-check--python) CLI option.

 ### Python version

 The supported Python syntax and standard library functions differ between Python versions.
-For example, support for `match` statements and the `sys.stdlib_module_names` symbol were introduced with Python 3.10. ty helps you to only use language features that are available in your project's Python version by emitting a violation if it detects any unsupported feature.
+For example, Python 3.10 introduced support for `match` statements and the `sys.stdlib_module_names` symbol.
+While these features enhance the language, using them in a project targeting an older Python version can lead to compatibility issues. ty helps you to only use language features that are available in your project's Python version by emitting a violation if it detects any unsupported feature.
 For this, ty needs to know which Python version your project uses.
 It looks up the python version from (in order of precedence):

+To help you avoid compatibility issues, ty checks your code against the Python version your project targets, and flags any use of features or standard library symbols not available in that version.

+ty determines the target Python version in the following order:

-- the exact version specified by the [\`python-version\](https://github.com/astral-sh/ty/blob/main/docs/configuration.md#python-version) configuration or \[\`--python-version\`](https://github.com/astral-sh/ty/blob/main/docs/cli.md#ty-check--python-version) CLI option.
+- The [`python-version`](https://github.com/astral-sh/ty/blob/main/docs/configuration.md#python-version) value in your configuration or the \[\`--python-version\`\](<https://github.com/astral-sh/ty/blob/main/docs/cli.md#ty-check--python-version>) command line option.
-- the minimum supported Python version according to the project's [`requires-python`](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#python-requires) option.
+- The lower bound of the project's [`requires-python`](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#python-requires) field in your `pyproject.toml`.
-- the latest stable Python version supported by ty (Python 3.13)
+- If neither is specified, ty defaults to the latest stable Python version it supports (Python 3.13)

 ### Excluding files

 ty ignores files listed in an `.ignore` or `.gitignore` file unless [`respect-ignore-files`](https://github.com/astral-sh/ty/blob/main/docs/configuration.md#respect-ignore-files) is set to `false`.

-Alternatively, you can explicitly pass the paths that ty should be checked, like so: `ty check src scripts/benchmark.py`.
+Alternatively, you can explicitly pass the paths that ty should check, like so: `ty check src scripts/benchmark.py`.
 We plan on adding dedicated options for including and excluding files in an upcoming release.

 ## Editor integration